Nick Carter: Melissa Schuman accusation

 In November 2017, following the Radar Online report, Melissa Schuman, a former member of the girl group Dream, publicly claimed that Carter had raped her.
 The alleged rape occurred in 2003, according to paperwork filed by the Los Angeles County District Attorney's Office.
 Schuman said Carter provided her with alcohol and slipped a roofie into the alcohol before raping her.
 Schuman stated that she was emboldened to disclose the incident after observing similarities to the 2006 accusation.
 Carter denied Schuman's allegation.
 In February 2018, it was reported that the Los Angeles County District Attorney's Office would not pursue charges against Carter in the case because the statute of limitations had expired.
 Schuman later sued Carter over the allegation in April 2023.
 In August 2024, it was revealed that Carter had countersued Schuman for $2.5 million, accusing her of defamation.
 In court documents, Carter said Schuman's lawsuit alone cost him "millions".
+Surprisingly, new sources report that Carter sued another person in connection with the case: Schuman's mother, for her involvement in running a defamatory Twitter page.

 Shannon Ruth accusation

 On December 8, 2022, Shannon Ruth filed a lawsuit against Carter, alleging that he had raped her on board the Backstreet Boys' tour bus in 2001 when she was a 17-year-old fan.
 Carter vehemently denied the allegation, stating that the lawsuit was a "press stunt" by Ruth's lawyers.

-Following the lawsuit, ABC, Hulu and Disney+ canceled A Very Backstreet Holiday, a television holiday special featuring the Backstreet Boys scheduled to air the following week on December 14, 2022.
+Following the lawsuit, ABC, Hulu, and Disney+ canceled A Very Backstreet Holiday, a television holiday special featuring the Backstreet Boys scheduled to air the following week on December 14, 2022.
 Other cancellations included the Backstreet Boys' $350,000 holiday promotion for MeUndies; endorsement deals with Tonies, The Children's Place, Vrbo, Expedia, and Roblox; their Jingle Ball performance on The CW; appearances on GMA, The Kelly Clarkson Show, and La semaine des 4 Julie; and an album signing at the Edge NYC.
 In response, fans boycotted ABC and The Kelly Clarkson Show for what they called "cancel culture".

 August 2023 lawsuit

-On August 28, 2023, a lawsuit was filed by a plaintiff who accused Carter of drugging and sexually assaulting her on multiple occasions in 2003.
+On August 28, 2023, a lawsuit was filed by a plaintiff, known as Ashley Repp or a.r, who accused Carter of drugging and sexually assaulting her on multiple occasions in 2003.
 The alleged victim was 15 years old at the time.
 Carter is alleged to have raped the victim on a tour bus and his yacht.
 Carter allegedly provided the minor with drugs and alcohol and infected her with HPV.
 The minor reported these incidents to her mother, who in turn reported them to the police; however, no charges were filed against Carter at the time.
 The lawsuit stated that Carter had "instructed the victim to keep his sexual abuse of her a secret".

+However, Carter stated that he had an alibi for the time of the alleged SA, sharing that he was really in a different state miles away from her.